Pollution from nanomaterials

-The International Organization for Standardization defines Engineered Nanomaterials, or ENMS, as materials with external dimensions between 1 and 100nm, the nanoscale, or having an internal surface structure at these dimensions.
-Nanoparticles can be both incidental and engineered.
-Incidental nanoparticles include particles from dust storms, volcanic eruptions, forest fires, and ocean water evaporation.
-Engineered nanoparticles (EMMs) are nanoparticles that are made for use in cosmetics or pharmaceuticals like ZnO and TiO2.
-They are also found from sources such as cigarette smoke and building demolition.
+Nanomaterials can be both incidental and engineered.
+Engineered nanomaterials (ENMs) are nanoparticles that are made for use, are defined as materials with dimensions between 1 and 100nm, for example in cosmetics or pharmaceuticals like zinc oxide and TiO2 as well as microplastics.
+Incidental nanomaterials are found from sources such as cigarette smoke and building demolition.
 Engineered nanoparticles have become increasingly important for many applications in consumer and industrial products, which has resulted in an increased presence in the environment.
-This proliferation has instigated a growing body of research into the effects of nanoparticles in the environment.
+This proliferation has instigated a growing body of research into the effects of nanoparticles on the environment.
+Natural nanoparticles include particles from natural processes like dust storms, volcanic eruptions, forest fires, and ocean water evaporation.